"REGGAEBLUESFUNKYTUNES&ORIGINALMUSICFORMIND&BODY!"

 A Little History Lesson . . .

-BEGINNING in 1989, I combined my artistic vision and multi-instrumental/vocal/songwriting talents with those of percussionist Armando Zanecchia's to create exotic (and quixotic!) interpretations of contemporary folkrock, blues and world-beat music.
+DATELINE: April 1989 - I first combined my artistic vision and multi-instrumental, vocal & songwriting talents with those of percussionist Armando Zanecchia's to create exotic (and often quixotic!) interpretations of contemporary folkrock, blues and world-beat music.
 The fledgling DuoTamboura (taking its "Tamboura" moniker from the Caribbean island of Dominica's “drum of the merengue”) organically expanded - sometimes up to 7 members! - earning an endearing reputation for being the only Caribe-vibe dance band in the Berkshire Hills of western Massachusetts...and way beyond.

 MY ADVENTURES have taken me and my various musical permutations through time and space to festivals and venues throughout East Coast USA, the Caribbean, Italy, Switzerland, England...even Bulgaria!
 Little did I know at the time what a journey I had embarked upon, gathering fantastic musicians and experiences along the way!